 Bunk Bed with custom mattresses in Camping Trailer

-10 Reasons to Buy a Lower Profile Mattress
+Top 10 Reasons to Buy a Low Height Mattress

-Here’s why you might want a thinner mattress:
+Here’s why you might want a lower height mattress:

 It costs less to ship a thinner mattress because they’re not as heavy.

 You’re short and don’t want to have to use a ladder to get into your bed.
 A thick mattress can be challenging to get onto or get off of.
 Even taller people may have problems getting onto or off a mattress that’s too high off the ground.

 Your health makes it difficult to get up onto a thick mattress.
 Lower profile mattresses can be ideal for the elderly or those who cannot get in/out of bed easily when it’s too high off the ground.